Written by

 How to create a bootable High Sierra USB on a Mac

-There are only steps to successfully create a bootable High Sierra USB installer on a Mac.
+Way 2: Use Terminal to create a bootable High Sierra USB on Mac

-Would like to follow an intuitive video to create a bootable macOS High Sierra USB from DMG on Mac?
+Of course, you can follow an intuitive video to create a bootable macOS High Sierra USB from a DMG on a Mac.
 Here it is.

 Step 1: Complete the necessary Preparations